Title: What Girls Are Made Of

 Broken-hearted, Nina tries to figure out what the conditions of love are.
 She’s been volunteering at a high-kill animal shelter where she realizes that for dogs waiting to be adopted, love comes only to those with youth, symmetry, and quietness.
 She also ruminates on the strange, dark time her mother took her to Italy to see statues of saints who endured unspeakable torture because of their unquestioning devotion to the divine.
 Is this what love is?

-Trigger Warning: Teenage Pregnancy, Abortion
+Trigger/Content Warning: Sex, Teenage Pregnancy, Abortion

 Before I share my thoughts, I just want to say that I DO really love the cover and the title of this book.
 They’re more than enough to convince me to grab this one immediately.
 They made quite a good job on making me be intrigued right from the very first time I saw it.
 The title and the cover is what really caught me here because some of you guys know that I don’t usually read synopsis.